-There is a concept in cooking “mother” or classic sauces, from which many others, more complex and diverse, come.
-This system was clearly formulated in the 19th century Auguste Escoffier, legendary French chef who has been called "the king of chefs and the cook of kings".
-He described five main sauces that became the foundation for European gastronomy: bechamel, velute, Hispaniola, Dutch and tomato.
-Each one is simple in composition, but so versatile that dozens of derivatives can be created from it.
+In cooking, there is the concept of “mother” or classic sauces, from which many other, more complex and diverse sauces originate.
+This system was clearly formulated in the 19th century by Auguste Escoffier, the legendary French chef known as "the king of chefs and the chef of kings."
+He described five basic sauces that became the foundation of European gastronomy: béchamel, velouté, espagnole, hollandaise, and tomato.
+Each of them is simple in composition but so versatile that dozens of derivatives can be created from it.

 Жорж-Оґюст Ескоф'є, Self, uncredited - The gourmet's guide to London (1914) by Nathaniel Newnham-Davis

-Let's start our culinary review of “big five” with bechamel sauce, as it is perhaps the most tender and delicate.
+Let's start our culinary review of the “great five” with béchamel sauce, as it is perhaps the most delicate and subtle.
 And, subjectively, the easiest to prepare.
-If you have tasted lazanyu at least once, you will definitely recognize it.
-But about everything gradually.
+If you have ever tasted lasagna, you will definitely recognize it.
+But let's take it step by step.

-Bechamel first appeared in France, at the turn of the 17th century.
-It is named after the Marquis Louis de Bechamel, a court official of King Louis XIV, who, according to legend, perfected the recipe for white sauce with cream.
-In fact, similar sauces existed long before that: Italians prepared them even in the Middle Ages.
-But it was the French school that established the reputation of the "king of white sauces" for bechamel.
-Over time, it became an integral part of haute cuisine and later migrated into home recipes throughout Europe.
+Béchamel first appeared in France at the turn of the 17th century.
+It is named after Marquis Louis de Béchamel, a court official of King Louis XIV, who, according to legend, improved the recipe for white sauce with cream.
+In reality, similar sauces existed long before this: Italians were making them as far back as the Middle Ages.
+However, it was the French school that solidified béchamel's reputation as the "king of white sauces."
+Over time, it became an integral part of haute cuisine and later made its way into home recipes across Europe.

 Людовік XIV, робота Гіаци́нта Рі́ґо (1700)

-Classic bechamel is made with just a few simple ingredients:
+Classic béchamel is made from just a few simple ingredients:

 butter